-Cong's Mekedatu padayatra in Karnataka enters second day, top leaders booked for Covid rules violation | Politics
+Cong's Mekedatu padayatra in Karnataka enters second day, top leaders booked for COVID rules violation | Politics

 The 10 days padayatra with the theme 'Namma Neeru Namma Hakku' (Our water, Our right) that began at Sangama, the confluence of Cauvery and Arkavathi rivers at Kanakapura in Ramanagara district on Sunday under the leadership of Shivakumar and Siddaramaiah, will be spanning a distance of nearly 139 km.

-However Siddaramaiah, who returned to the city from the padayatra last evening due to fever, is not taking part today too, and is taking rest on doctor's advice.
-According to his office, he is likely to participate in the march from Tuesday.

-Stating that according to his information FIRs have been registered on Sunday against about 30 leaders who participated in the padayatra and violated rules, Home Minister Araga Jnanendra said there were violations on Sunday as well and more cases may be registered.
+Stating that according to his information FIRs have been registered on Sunday against about 30 leaders who participated in the padayatra and violated rules, Home Minister Araga Jnanendra said, today also there are violations and more cases may be registered.

 ''Everything is left to the Ramanagara district administration, if there is any violation, whether by Congress people or anyone else action will be taken,'' he said.

-To a question why the government didn't act to stop the march, despite knowing about the large gathering of people much in advance, Jnanendra said, ''we felt that as a responsible political party the Congress may take a decision in the interest of the people at the last moment, but they did not, and are adamant on going ahead with the march.''
-Noting that stopping the padayatra is not a big thing with the police force available, he said, to avoid any untoward incident there, the government decided to act smoothly in the interest of the people, and accused the Congress of playing politics during the pandemic.
+To a question why didn't the government act to stop the march, despite knowing about the large gathering of people, much in advance, Jnanendra said, ''we felt that as a responsible political party the Congress, may take a decision in the interest of the people at the last moment, but they did not, and are adamant on going ahead with the march.''
+Noting that stopping padayatra is not a big thing with the police force available, he said, to avoid any untoward incident there, the government decided to act smoothly in the interest of the people, and accused the Congress of playing politics during the coronavirus pandemic.

-Replying to a question as to whether the march would be stopped from entering Bengaluru that has been witnessing a spike in COVID cases, the Home Minister avoided a direct response and said the government will do everything possible to protect the city.
+Replying to a question as to whether the march would be stopped from entering Bengaluru city that has been witnessing a spike in COVID cases, the Home Minister not giving any direct response said, the government will do everything possible to protect the city.

-''The city is witnessing a spike by reporting nearly 10,000 cases, at such a situation, protecting the life of the people is the government's priority.
-And in case the situation deteriorates because of the march and leads to a lockdown-like situation, the Congress will have to take the responsibility,'' he warned.
+''The city is witnessing a spike by reporting nearly 10,000 cases, at such a situation, protecting the life of the people is the government's priority, and in case the situation deteriorates because of the march and leads to a lockdown-like situation, the Congress will have to take the responsibility,'' he said.

+The Mekedatu multipurpose (drinking and power) project involves building a balancing reservoir near Kanakapura in Ramanagara district of Karnataka, to which the neighboring Tamil Nadu is opposed to.

+The project once completed is aimed at ensuring drinking water to Bengaluru and neighbouring areas (4.75 TMC) and also can generate 400 MW power, and the estimated cost of the project is Rs 9,000 crore.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)